Study finds COVID-19 vaccine may reduce virus transmission

 Only the Pfizer and Moderna vaccines are being used in the United States.
 Britain is using both AstraZeneca’s and Pfizer’s.
 AstraZeneca’s has also been authorized by the 27-nation European Union.
 Pfizer has not endorsed the British government’s decision to lengthen the time between doses.

-Mene Pangalos, executive vice president of biopharmaceuticals research and development at AstraZeneca, said that no patients experienced severe COVID-19 or required hospitalization three weeks after receiving a first dose, and that efficacy appeared to increase up to 12 weeks after the initial shot.
+Mene Pangalos, executive vice president of biopharmaceuticals research and development at AstraZeneca, said that no patients experienced severe COVID-19 or required hospitalization three weeks after receiving a first dose, and that effectiveness appeared to increase up to 12 weeks after the initial shot.

 “Our data suggest you want to be as close to the 12 weeks as you can” for the second dose, Pangalos said.

-British Health Secretary Matt Hancock said the study “backs the strategy that we’ve taken” to make sure more people have gotten at least one shot to protect them.
+British Health Secretary Matt Hancock said the study “backs the strategy that we’ve taken” to make sure more people have gotten at least one shot.
 Britain’s decision has been criticized as risky by other European countries.

 Stephen Evans of the London School of Hygiene and Tropical Medicine said the study’s suggestion that a single dose protected people for 12 weeks was “useful but not definitive.”